All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

-\begin{proof}Suppose for a contradiction $u$ does.
-Let $n$ be the distance between $u$ and $v$ in $G$.
-Then there is a leaf $s$ of $T^{n+1}$ such that $\omega$ lives in $Q_s$.
-Thus the finite set $W_s$ separates $u$ from $\omega$, contradicting the assumption that $u$ dominates $\omega$. \end{proof}
+\begin{proof}Suppose for a contradiction a vertex $u$ dominates the vertex-end $\omega$.
+Let $n$ be the distance between the vertex $u$ and the rooting vertex $r'$ in $G$.
+Then there is a leaf $s$ of the tree $T^{n+1}$ such that the vertex-end $\omega$ lives in the leaf-part $Q_s$.
+Thus the finite set $W_s$ separates the vertex $u$ from the vertex-end $\omega$, contradicting the assumption that the vertex $u$ dominates the vertex-end $\omega$. \end{proof}

 \autoref{undom_in_tau}, \autoref{end_in_tau}, \autoref{unique_tau} and \autoref{undom_omega} imply that the ends of $T$ define precisely the topological ends of $G$, as desired. \end{proof}